Need to talk? Call 1800 882 436.

 Find out more about the check-ups, tests and scans you can have during your antenatal visits.

 If you have any questions about these tests, ask your midwife or doctor.
+None of the tests are compulsory — you can choose if you want to have them done.

 Your doctor or midwife will work out how many weeks you have been pregnant.
-This will let them work out the due date of your baby.
+This will let them work out the estimated due date of your baby.

 If you’re not sure when your last period was, they may book a dating scan.
 This is an ultrasound that will help figure out which week of pregnancy you are in.